Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 What is Disaster recovery planning in Digital Asset Custody?

-Asset-Security Asset security in 2026 is no longer a defensive tax; it is a competitive lever.
+Institutional Asset Security in 2026 is no longer a defensive tax; it is a competitive lever.
 Institutions that rely on legacy custody models will find themselves unable to participate in high-frequency on-chain markets due to the friction of manual approvals and the binary nature of key-based risk.

 Institutional-ROI The transition to Account Abstraction represents the “Great Hardening” of digital finance.
 It moves the industry away from the fragile “single point of failure” era into a period of programmable, resilient, and auditable governance.